miso-lims/miso-lims/docs/user_manual/type_data.md

 team in your lab.

 MISO administrators can add, edit, and delete workset categories using the standard interface.
-A workset category can only be deleted if if has not been used by any existing worksets.
+A workset category can only be deleted if it has not been used by any existing worksets.